icinganalysis/icinganalysis.github.io/content/A Langmuir B distribution is almost a normal distribution.md

 NACA-TN-2708 states:
 > Upon
-comparing this chart with Langmuir's tables (reference 7), it was found that his selections of the representative radii for the various sub- divisions of the volume were in error.
+comparing this chart with Langmuir's tables (reference 7), it was found that his selections of the representative radii for the various sub-divisions of the volume were in error.
 The matter was not pursued further at the time, but as a part of the present study it was decided to investigate the effect this error might have on the collection-efficiency graphs, based on Langmuir's data, that have been used by virtually all